 Companies are focusing on the entire employee experience, from hire to retire.
-How each employee feels from the initial point of contact during recruiting to their last day at the office impacts your organization.
+How each employee feels from the initial point of contact during recruiting to their last day at the office impacts your organisation.
 Employees need to experience peak moments that add up to feeling valued and appreciated through every stage of their career—during the hiring process, onboarding, little and big wins, achievements over time, all the way to the end of their career.

 When employees feel appreciated, they go above and beyond.

-5. BUILDING ORGANIZATIONAL AGILITY
+5. BUILDING ORGANISATIONAL AGILITY

 Employees want to do great work.
 Give them the tools, resources, permission, and support to do it.

 6. TAKING A TEAM APPROACH TO LEADERSHIP

 Traditional leadership is undergoing a transformation.
 Employees want something more from their leaders than just projects and assignments.
 They are looking for mentorship, advocacy, collaboration, and trust.
 Companies are moving towards more of a team approach to leadership, with shared values, alignment, transparency, and feedback throughout the organisation, not just with senior leaders.

 Leaders are such a crucial part of an engaging culture.
 If you aren’t ready to go to a team leadership approach, make sure your current leaders are open with their people and foster the collaboration, mentorship, and inspiration their employees are looking for.

 To learn if your culture is currently influencing greatness, take our culture assessment.
 Learn more about it or schedule one now.